-Brian Schmack enters his fifth season at the helm of the Crusader baseball program in 2018.
+Brian Schmack finished his eighth season at the helm of the Valpo baseball program in 2021.

-In 2017, Schmack continued his success despite guiding a youthful roster that featured 11 freshmen and 15 total newcomers after graduting 12 seniors in 2016.
-He led the Crusaders to 24 wins, including a strong finish to the regular season that saw them win eight of their last 11.
-Under Schmack's direction, three Crusaders earned Horizon League all-freshman team honors, two of which were pitchers.
-This marked the first time Valpo had three players on the all-freshman team since 2013 and the seventh straight year the Crusaders had multiple players on the all-freshman squad.
-After posting a 4-1 record, 2.93 ERA and seven saves, right-handed pitcher Jon Tieman was named a Freshman All-American, becoming the first Crusader to earn that high honor since shortstop Spencer Mahoney in 2012.
+In 2017, Schmack had success despite guiding a youthful roster that featured 11 freshmen and 15 total newcomers after graduating 12 seniors in 2016.
+He led the team to 24 wins, including a strong finish to the regular season that saw the squad win eight of its last 11.
+Under Schmack's direction, three players earned Horizon League all-freshman team honors, two of whom were pitchers.
+That marked the first time Valpo had three players on the all-freshman team since 2013 and the seventh straight year Valpo had multiple players on the all-freshman squad.
+After posting a 4-1 record, 2.93 ERA and seven saves, right-handed pitcher Jon Tieman was named a Freshman All-American, becoming the first Valpo player to earn that high honor since shortstop Spencer Mahoney in 2012.

-In 2016, Schmack guided the Crusaders to their first winning season since 2013, as Valpo finished 30-28.
+In 2016, Schmack guided his team to its first winning season since 2013, as Valpo finished 30-28.
 It marked the seventh 30-win season in program history.
 Valpo’s offense scored 378 runs, the fourth-most in school history.
-The team’s 586 hits also ranked fourth for a single season, while the 809 total bases were the fifth-most for a Crusader club.
+The team’s 586 hits also ranked fourth for a single season, while the 809 total bases were the fifth-most for a Valpo club.
 Valpo reached the championship game of the Horizon League Tournament.

 Schmack set a school record for victories by a first-year head coach in 2014 with 25.
 The Valpo pitching staff led the Horizon League in earned run average with a 3.88 mark while issuing a league-low 144 walks.
 The Brown and Gold surrendered just 12 home runs in 2014, 10 fewer than any other staff in the Horizon League.

-The 2014 Crusader staff was anchored by sophomore starting pitcher Dalton Lundeen and closer Karch Kowalczyk.
+The 2014 pitching staff was anchored by sophomore starting pitcher Dalton Lundeen and closer Karch Kowalczyk, both of whom went on to play professionally in the affiliated ranks.
 Lundeen earned Horizon League Co-Pitcher of the Year accolades following a spring that yielded a league-low 1.94 ERA.
 His earned run average was over a full run lower than the HL’s second-best pitcher.
 The southpaw concluded 2014 57th nationally in earned run average, 28th in strikeout-to-walk ratio (5.42), 60th in walks plus hits allowed per inning pitched (WHIP) at 1.02, and 31st in walks allowed per nine innings (1.30).

-Over his seven seasons with the Crusaders as pitching coach/associate head coach, Schmack helped the Valpo baseball program to 187 victories, including the Horizon League regular season title in 2012 and the Horizon League tournament championship in 2012 and 2013.
+Over his seven seasons as the team’s pitching coach/associate head coach, Schmack helped the Valpo baseball program to 187 victories, including the Horizon League regular season title in 2012 and the Horizon League tournament championship in 2012 and 2013.

 At Erie, Schmack was named to TOPPS’ AA all-star squad in 2003, leading the Eastern League with 29 saves.
 In 2000, he tied for third in the International League (AAA) with 11 victories for Charlotte.